-The operator will notify the division when the surface grading and re-vegetation work elements of reclamation are complete.
+The operator will notify the division when the surface grading work element of reclamation is complete.

 The operator will notify the division when the site meets the surface owner's requirements or exhibits a uniform vegetative cover that reflects a life-form ratio of plus or minus fifty percent (50%) of pre-disturbance levels and a total percent plant cover of at least seventy percent (70%) of pre-disturbance levels, excluding noxious weeds.